BrianSlick/Book-UITableViewGuide/02.SetupWithCode/SetupWithCode.md

 Here we have a nice blank table view.
 Notice that you can scroll it, you'll see the rows bounce when you let go, etc. But also notice there is nothing in it.
 Let's address that with some simple content.

 Recall from the overview discussion about customizing table views that we will be relying on the delegation pattern.
 And further recall that there are 2 required methods.
 One tells the table view how many rows there are, and the other provides a cell view for the table to display at a given index path.
-Let's go ahead and add those 2 methods, below viewDidLoad:
+Let's go ahead and add those 2 methods, below viewDidLoad.
+We'll cover what they do in greater detail later, so for now don't worry too much about those details.

 ```objc
 // Objective-C